 As a federal contractor, Michigan Tech must comply with the requirements of the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA).
 These requirements prohibit discrimination in employment against protected veterans, requires employers to take affirmative action to recruit, hire, promote and retain veterans, and to establish annual hiring benchmarks.

 Veteran Benchmark for hiring

-The Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP) annual hiring benchmark for protected veterans is 6.4%.
+The Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP) annual hiring benchmark for protected veterans as of March 31, 2021 is 5.6%.
 This benchmark is used to evaluate the effectiveness of outreach, recruitment and representation of veterans.
 To help reach the required benchmark, proactive steps should be used in the recruitment process.

-An extra effort should be made to advertise positions in publications to target veterans.
+An extra effort should be made to advertise positions in publications to reach veterans.